太陽工業コラム

-The “J Village” has been revived as a sacred place for soccer, and each person’s thoughts and feelings have been put into the symbol of the reconstruction from the Great East Japan Earthquake.
+The “J Village” has been revived as a sacred place for soccer, symbolizing each person’s thoughts toward the reconstruction from the Great East Japan Earthquake.

 J Village, Fukushima Prefecture’s national soccer training center, was devastated by the Great East Japan Earthquake in 2011 and was closed for a long time.

-The reconstruction project, which carried the thoughts of many soccer players, will be completed in 2019 as the new J-Village with a membrane roof and all-weather training facilities.
+The reconstruction project, which carried the hopes of many soccer players, was completed in 2019 as the new J-Village with a membrane roof and all-weather training facilities.
 The site was chosen as the grand starting point for the torch relay for the Tokyo 2020 Olympic Games, and has become more than just a renewed facility, but a testament to the recovery efforts.

 Taiyo Kogyo’s membrane roofing technology made it possible to convert Japan’s first full soccer court into an indoor facility.
 Experts from each department, including sales, design, and construction supervision, worked on the project with a passion for reconstruction, trusting in their colleagues and making the most of their accumulated knowledge and skills.
 We interview these experts, who overcame numerous difficulties, about their passionate days and their deep emotion.